🇯🇵 日本語 | 🇺🇸 English

 The type is wrong

-It occurs when a variable or function being used was not declared.
-Typos and missing #include are also common causes.
+It occurs when the variable or function being used was never declared.
+Typos and a missing #include are also common causes.

 Q2.
 Where is a missing-semicolon error typically reported?